catplotlib/AssistiveFeedingRobot/README.md

 https://github.com/anvithaanchala/RSS/assets/61319491/f5aef311-ad0e-4e57-8658-c240852c96bf

 ## Overview
-This initiative is aimed at developing an advanced robotic arm to assist individuals with upper limb impairments.
-By leveraging modern technology, the project seeks to enhance the adaptability and precision of assistive feeding devices, thereby fostering greater independence for its users.
+This project focuses on developing a robotic arm designed to help individuals with upper limb impairments.
+The goal is to improve the flexibility and accuracy of assistive feeding devices, ultimately helping users become more independent.

 ## Robot Manipulation Workflow
 The robotic arm manipulation is a meticulously designed sequence aimed at performing precise tasks essential for assistive feeding.
 Here’s how the workflow is structured: